airmachine/EM-MIL-WeaklyActionDetection/README.md

 ### Introduction

 Weakly-supervised action localization requires training a model to localize the action segments in the video given only video level action label.
 It can be solved under the Multiple Instance Learning (MIL) framework, where a bag (video) contains multiple instances (action segments).
-Since only the bag's label is known, the main challenge is assigning which key instances within the bag to trigger the bag's label.
-Most previous models use attention-based approaches applying attentions to generate the bag's representation from instances, and then train it via the bag's classification.
-These models, however, implicitly violate the MIL assumption that instances in negative bags should be uniformly negative.
 In this work, we explicitly model the key instances assignment as a hidden variable and adopt an Expectation-Maximization (EM) framework.
 We derive two pseudo-label generation schemes to model the E and M process and iteratively optimize the likelihood lower bound.
-We show that our EM-MIL approach more accurately models both the learning objective and the MIL assumptions.
-It achieves state-of-the-art performance on two standard benchmarks, THUMOS14 and ActivityNet1.2.

 ### License